perwin/imfit/docs/imfit_tutorial.md

 ## <a name="prelim"></a>Preliminaries

-To get started with imfit, you need to download the pre-compiled binary distribution for your platform (Mac or Linux), or else download and compile the source code; links to both can be found on [the main imfit page](../index.html).
+To get started with Imfit, you need to download the pre-compiled binary distribution for your platform (Mac or Linux), or else download and compile the source code; links to both can be found on [the main imfit page](../index.html).
+Notes on how to compile the source code can be found in the Imfit [documentation](../../../resources/imfit/imfit_howto.pdf).

 In both the binary-only and source-code distributions, there is a subdirectory called "examples", which has some images we'll be using in this tutorial --